VivekHande16/PESTO-Curriculam/Week-1/Assignment 4/README.md

 - We know that protected bike lanes are the key to getting the average person to consider traveling by bike.
 Sharing busy traffic lanes with cars is absolutely un-acceptable, and separation by a line of paint is often not enough.

 #### There are four main elements to protected intersection designs:
-- A Corner Refuge Island
+1. Corner Refuge Island

-- A Forward Stop Bar for Biker
+2. Forward Stop Bar for Biker

-- A Setback bike and pedestrian crossing
+3. Setback bike and pedestrian crossing

-- Biker Friendly Signal phasing
+4. Biker Friendly Signal phasing

 #### The Corner Refuge Island
 - The corner refuge island is the key element that makes these intersections function.
 This island brings the protective barrier from the bike lane far into the intersection.